mike182uk/cart/README.md

 ### <a id="cart-store"></a>Cart Storage Implementation

-A cart storage impelentation must impelment `Cart\StoreInterface`.
+A cart storage impelentation must impelment `Cart\Store`.

 When the `save` method of the cart is called, the cart id and serialized cart data is passed to the `put` method of the storage impelementation.